Kayo Dot: 2010–2012: Coyote, Stained Glass, and Gamma Knife

 Immediately after Coyote, Kayo Dot released an EP entitled Stained Glass in November 2010.
 It featured a guest guitar solo by Trey Spruance of Secret Chiefs 3 and Mr. Bungle fame.
 Stained Glass was partially recorded at Zing Studios in Westfield, Massachusetts, by Jim Fogarty, and partially by Toby Driver at his home studio.
 Consisting of one self-titled track, the twenty-minute EP was released on CD by Hydra Head Records and on LP by Antithetic Records in early 2011.
 Stained Glass features lyrics by Jason Byron, but only some of the ones written were actually sung on the album.
 The remaining lyrics appear in the liner notes, some of which were later used in Jason Byron's book, "The Sword of Satan" which was included with the LP release of Hubardo in 2013.
 Like Coyote, Stained Glass was released to mixed reviews.
 The critical and commercial failure of these albums, resulted in Kayo Dot and Hydra Head mutually parting ways.

 Kayo Dot was left without financial support from a label and decided to stay independent, so the band recorded the album Gamma Knife live at a concert in Brooklyn, New York on October 5, 2011.
 The album was different in that it was recorded with a budget of zero dollars via six channels of microphones into a laptop helmed by a friend of the band, composer Jeremiah Cymerman.
 The concert featured several moments of audience participation.
 It received moderately good reception and was seen as a return to the group's metal roots.
 It was self-released on their own imprint Ice Level Music, digitally on January 4, 2012, on Bandcamp and later by another record company, Antithetic Records on CD and LP.
-The lineup remained the same, except Keith Abrams played drums on the album.
+The lineup remained the same, except Kim Abrams played drums on the album.
 Gamma Knife was received critically better than the past few albums, as SputnikMusic gave it a 3.5/5 and said "for the first time in years, Kayo Dot feels musically relevant."